Nike’s marketing pitch: Giving you bounce with every step.

 Other Boost variants are also worthy competitors.
 You know, models like the UltraBoost 5.0 DNA or the NMD R1 (review here).
 As a more ‘serious’ running shoe option, we have the SolarBoost.

-Another place to find deep cushioning would be in models like the Hoka Bondi 7 or New Balance Fresh Foam More V2.
-The Mizuno Wave Sky 4, too, delivers a plush and comfortable ride.
+Another place to find deep cushioning would be in models like the Hoka Bondi 7 or New Balance Fresh Foam More V3.
+The Mizuno Wave Sky 5 is also good for a plush and comfortable ride.